 I was miserable and I couldn’t wrap my head around my situation.

 This whole thing is hard for me to put into words, and I’ve been avoiding writing this post because I don’t know how to explain how I was feeling and I don’t want anything I say to be taken wrong.
 But this was a really difficult thing for me and given the current employment situation in the country, I don’t think I’m alone in my experience.
-I’m hoping that by writing this, I, one, hope I’ll be able to not only make some sense of how I was feeling, but be able to work through it some more and two, hopefully someone out there will read this and be able to relate as well.
+I’m hoping that by writing this, I, one, hope I’ll be able to not only make some sense of how I was feeling but be able to work through it some more and two, hopefully, someone out there will read this and be able to relate as well.
 I know I felt, and still sometimes feel, very alone in what I was going through and I felt very guilty for feeling how I felt.

-Everyday that I came home from work I couldn’t stop the thoughts running through my head like, “You’re going to turn 30, broke and working at ###.” or “You’re almost 30 and you already failed at your career.” or worse, “So what good is your college degree?”
+Every day that I came home from work I couldn’t stop the thoughts running through my head like, “You’re going to turn 30, broke and working at ###.” or “You’re almost 30 and you already failed at your career.” or worse, “So what good is your college degree?”
 Taking this job, this job that I desperately needed left me feeling like the biggest loser ever and I hated that.
 I wanted to be proud that I was working, that I was figuring out a way to get by, but all I could think about was how it wasn’t supposed to be that way.

-All I could think about was how a less then a year ago I was working with Buzzfeed personalities and mommy bloggers.
+All I could think about was how a less than a year ago I was working with Buzzfeed personalities and mommy bloggers.
 Or how two years ago I was living in Hawaii, in my own apartment just a block from the beach.
 I kept thinking about how great things had been and I couldn’t help feeling like I had fallen so far and now my life was so off track and I felt like I needed to blame myself.
 I didn’t know what I was blaming myself for or what I had done wrong, but I felt like somewhere along the line I made a bad decision and now working at ### was the best I could do.

 Even though I had always said when I found myself between jobs, “well if things get bad I’ll go apply at X,Y or Z.” and I’d never thought there was anything wrong with working at these jobs, now that I found myself there it felt wrong.
 I felt like I didn’t belong there.
 I was embarrassed and ashamed.
 And knowing that I was embarrassed and ashamed felt just as bad as the feelings themselves.